Nuclear fuel cycle in France: Closed cycle with reprocessing

 The nuclear fuel cycle includes uranium mining, uranium concentration, conversion, enrichment, fuel fabrication, irradiation in reactors, recycling, and waste management.

 This cycle can be open, whereby spent fuel irradiated in reactors undergoes no further treatment and is sent to storage sites of varying design depending on the country, as is the case in Sweden and the United States.
 It can be closed, with the spent fuel undergoing treatment in specialized plants to recover plutonium and uranium for recycling and eventual reuse, while the final waste is permanently stored on specialized sites.

-France has opted for the so-called “closed cycle” with reprocessing, as have the UK, the Netherlands, Russia, and Japan.
+France has opted for the so-called “closed cycle” with reprocessing, as have the Netherlands, Russia, and Japan.

 Depending on the source of supply, uranium arrives in France either in its natural state, with a simple concentration treatment carried out at the extraction site, after which it is converted and enriched in France, or already enriched.
 For example, Kazakh uranium is converted and enriched in Russia, while uranium from Niger is converted and enriched in France.

 After irradiation in the reactors, the fuel is processed to extract plutonium and so-called reprocessed uranium, some of which is stored, thus constituting a reserve, and some of which can be used to manufacture new nuclear fuel, enriched reprocessed uranium.
 The plutonium, mixed with depleted uranium from the enrichment stage, is recycled into new MOX (mixed oxide fuel).
 This new fuel is then used in nuclear power plants that accept this type of fuel, saving 900t of natural uranium out of the 8400t consumed annually.

+In 2022, Bernard Doroszczuk, Chairman of the French Nuclear Safety Authority, called for “a major overhaul of Orano's aging fuel cycle processing facilities.”
+In February 2024, the French Nuclear Policy Council approved the continuation of nuclear fuel reprocessing and recycling in France for new reactors to be built between now and 2040-2045.
+With a minimum lifespan of 60 years, France is looking ahead to 2100.
+To accomplish this, the government is planning a program to extend the lives of La Hague and Melox beyond 2040, and launched studies on a new MOX fabrication plant and a new reprocessing plant.